-Closes or opens the fresh air damper.
+Closes or opens the driver's and passenger's section fresh air damper.

-A red LED in the top right corner of the button illuminates when cabin section air is recirculated.
-Use for faster cabin section heating.
+A red LED in the top right corner of the button illuminates when air is recirculating.
+Use for faster section heating.

 This feature is automatically cancelled when defogging is activated.